*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Short-sleeved dress with pockets

-This dress works in September and October.
-It’s also a fantastic dress to layer.
+This short-sleeved dress would be cute and comfortable in September and October.
+It’s also a fantastic dress to layer under a jacket and over tights.
 It would work from a daytime-to-evening outfit.
-Pair it with a cute necklace and earrings to dress it up.
+Pair it with a cute necklace and earrings to dress it up!

 Check prices for this short-sleeved pleated dress

-A travel scarf with hidden pocket – it’s a convertible wrap!!
+A travel scarf with a hidden pocket – it’s a convertible wrap!!

 How cool is this scarf that converts into a wrap!
 Plus it’s theft-proof: it has TWO hidden pockets if you want to hide some extra cash, a key, or some credit cards.You won’t need a scarf until it cools down a little bit in November.
 Click through to check it out!